 Try not to pressure your child or give excessive praise.

-Do not make your child feel bad if he or she makes mistakes.
+Don't make your child feel bad if they make mistakes.
 They are to be expected.

 What to do

 Here are some recommendations from the American Academy of Pediatrics (AAP).